fjp/ppp/ch3-objects_types_and_values/ch3-review.md

 11. What is a variable?

+A named object is called a variable.
+For example, character strings are put into string variables and integers are put into int variables.

 12. What are typical sizes for a char, an int, and a double?

 13. What measures do we use for the size of small entities in memory, such as ints and strings?